 NZAEL aims to improve the genetic merit of the national dairy herd by identifying the animals whose progeny will be the most efficient converters of feed to farmer profit.
-This is expected to deliver over $3 billion in profit gains to the New Zealand dairy industry over the next 10 years.

 How NZAEL works

 NZAEL captures, analyses and applies real animal data to the New Zealand dairy cattle database.
 Both male and female cattle are evaluated for their genetic merit.